-- Walk, use a bicycle or scoot to school or college (www.walkit.com). - Access public transport or Connecting Communities (using the Endeavour Card). - Use a motorcycle or moped. - Car share. - Make other arrangements for example park and stride.
+- Walk, use a bicycle or scoot to school or college. - Access public transport or Connecting Communities (using the Endeavour Card). - Use a motorcycle or moped. - Car share. - Make other arrangements for example park and stride.

 All schools in Suffolk have a School Travel Plan (STP) which identifies the problems children may experience during their journey to and from school.
 It sets out the school's aims to overcome these problems and describes the steps to improve these.
 Schools should review their STPs regularly and we provide a range of templates to help schools with this.
-These are available online at www.suffolkroadsafe.net.
+Free to use tools are available here thewaytogosuffolk.org.uk/school.

-Information about planning your journey, including cycle maps and travel choices, can be found at www.suffolkonboard.com/cycle and www.suffolkonboard.com/walk.
+Information about planning your journey, including walking and cycling maps and travel choices, can be found at thewaytogosuffolk.org.uk.